bariasunka-svg/spamguard-api/README.md

 | Checkpoint | `p3_full_fgm_ml256_s456/best/` |
 | Parameters | ~66 million |

-### Why I Chose This Model
+### Why We Chose This Model

-In my thesis I systematically trained and evaluated 30 model configurations — 2 training methods × 3 token lengths × 5 random seeds — under Leave-One-Corpus-Out (LOCO) cross-domain testing.
-I chose **False Positive Rate (FPR)** as my primary optimisation target because blocking a legitimate email is a more costly error than missing spam in a production security system.
+We systematically trained and evaluated 30 model configurations — 2 training methods × 3 token lengths × 5 random seeds — under Leave-One-Corpus-Out (LOCO) cross-domain testing.
+We chose **False Positive Rate (FPR)** as our primary optimisation target because blocking a legitimate email is a more costly error than missing spam in a production security system.

 The `p3_full_fgm_ml256_s456` configuration achieved the lowest cross-domain FPR across all evaluation conditions, demonstrating robust generalisation to unseen email distributions.
 I selected this checkpoint for deployment.

-**Why FGM adversarial training?** During training, FGM exposes the model to adversarially perturbed text examples, improving its resistance to subtle variations — a property I designed specifically for cybersecurity deployment contexts where adversaries actively attempt to evade detection.
+**Why FGM adversarial training?** During training, FGM exposes the model to adversarially perturbed text examples, improving its resistance to subtle variations — a property we designed specifically for cybersecurity deployment contexts where adversaries actively attempt to evade detection.

 **Why 256 tokens?** 128 tokens truncated too many emails before they revealed their spam signals.
 512 tokens doubled memory usage with no measurable accuracy gain.
-256 is the sweet spot I identified experimentally.
+256 is the sweet spot we identified experimentally.

 ### Inference Decision Thresholds